 Use any apples that you prefer.
 I prefer a gala or fuji for best flavor and sweetness.
 Taste a slice of the apples you will use.
 This will help determine how much sweetness will need to be added to the applesauce.

 Just like peanut butter, everyone has their own preferences when it comes to applesauce.
 Whether you like it smooth or chunky, this recipe has you covered.
 Slice your apples into large chunks and forgo the mashing for satisfyingly chunky applesauce.
 Or dice smaller apple pieces and mash (or blend/food process) well at the end for a silky smooth applesauce treat.

 Applesauce So Versatile You Can Eat It At Every Meal

 Here’s a few ideas to serve and enjoy your tasty homemade applesauce:

 - Spooned over some oatmeal, topped with sliced almonds

 - Mixed with savory spices and served with pork chop

-- Layered with yogurt and granola for a filling parfait
+- Layered with yogurt or chia pudding and granola for a filling parfait

 - Sealed in puff pastry for easy, flaky hand pies